HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Fire The Cooker

-Light a full Weber chimney starter of Kingsford charcoal briquettes:
+Light a full Weber chimney starter of Kingsford Charcoal Briquets:

-• Put the rolled newspaper in the bottom of the chimney (Picture 2).
+• Put the rolled newspaper in the bottom of the chimney (second photo above).

 • Place the chimney on the charcoal grate and fill to the top with briquettes.
-Light the newspaper in several locations with a long match or a butane lighter (Picture 3).
+Light the newspaper in several locations with a long match or butane lighter.
 Two sheets of newspaper is usually sufficient to get things started under normal conditions.
 If not, repeat the process with additional sheets of newspaper.

-• It will take 15-25 minutes for the coals to light completely.
-You'll know they're ready when flames are licking at the briquettes at the top of the chimney and they're just starting to turn gray (Picture 4).
+• It will take about 15 minutes for the charcoal to light.
+You’ll know they’re ready when flames are licking at the briquettes at the top of the chimney and they’re just starting to turn gray (fourth photo above).

-Spread the hot coals evenly over the charcoal grate (Picture 5).
+Spread the hot coals evenly over the charcoal grate.

-Measure another 1/2 chimney of unlit briquettes and spread them evenly over the hot coals (Picture 6).
+Measure another 1/2 chimney of unlit briquettes and spread them evenly over the hot coals.

-When all the briquettes are covered with gray ash, place the smoke wood chunks on top of the coals (Picture 7).
+When all the briquettes are covered with gray ash, place the smoke wood chunks on top of the coals.

 Now assemble the cooker: